 - 1. Avoid the pet or animal where possible

-- 2. If this is impossible or insufficient, then medication(s) to help alleviate the symptoms can be used after advice from a healthcare professional (GP or pharmacist).
-In general these must be taken regularly to be fully effective.
+- If this is impossible or insufficient then medication to help alleviate the symptoms can be used after advice from a Health professional (GP or Pharmacist).
 Medicines include:

-- · Non-sedating antihistamines
+- Non-sedating antihistamines

-- · Antihistamine and steroid nasal sprays
+- Antihistamine nasal sprays

 - Eye drops

-- · Asthma inhalers
+- Nasal sprays

-- Allergen barrier balm
+- Asthma inhalers

-- 3. In moderate to severe animal induced allergy, allergen-specific immunotherapy may be appropriate.
+3. In moderate to severe pet-induced allergy, allergen-specific immunotherapy may be appropriate.
 This requires initial GP assessment then referral to allergy/immunology specialist.
-It is used in exceptional circumstances only where there is a clear impact on quality of life ie a vet that has developed an allergy to dogs.
+It is unlikely to be NHS funded.